 Congress must make clear that service providers which act simply as a conduit for transmitting information are immune for third-party infringement.
 No other option is practical.
 The Internet is designed to split and separately route communications into billions of tiny, discrete digital packets in order to make the most efficient use of the network system.
-As a practical matter, it is impossible for conduit providers to know whether infringing material is in these transmissions or to do anything about it.
+As a practical matter, it is impossible for conduit provide the provided in the conductions of the party substituting material is in these transmissions or to do anything ers to know whether infringing material is in these transmissions or to do anything about it.

-Similarly, in other cases, where an infringer is using the machines and software engines of an Internet service provider to place or transmit infringing materials, fairness dictates that a service provider's duty to act, and to be liable, should be triggered only when it has actual knowledge of the infringement, and where it is technically and legally feasible and economically reasonable, to remove or stop it.
+Similarly, in other cases, where an infringer is using the machines and software engines of an Internet service provider to place or transmit infringing materials, fairness dictates that a service provider's duty to act, and to be liable, should be triggered only when it has actual knowledge of the infringement, and where it is the prically and leave the provider and experience.

+technically and legally feasible and economically reasonable, to remove or stop it.
 A workable solution to this issue requires service providers and content owners to work as a partnership, but a partnership on fair terms.
 Content owners must locate and identify infringing materials, and service providers must be willing to help remove them where it is legal and appropriate to do so.
 A balanced approach must also assure that any mechanisms designed to require or incent service providers to remove such materials from their systems be carefully designed to reflect important privacy, competitive and other interests of third parties, and to provide a speedy judicial resolution of infringement or fair use claims.
 System providers should be protected from any claims that removal of potentially infringing material was wrongful, and transmitters whose material is removed must have a speedy resolution of their claims of wrongful removal.